The 20th Hong Kong - Asia Film Financing Forum (HAF) Brief Report

 Date: 14 - 16 March 2022

 HAF arranged online business meetings over the three-day period to connect filmmakers with global investors, distributors and buyers to explore co-production opportunities.

-This year marked the 5th edition of “Work-in-Progress” Open Pitch.
-Due to the outbreak of COVID-19, the open pitch this year was again held online via pre-recorded video footages with Chinese and English subtitles.
-The aim of the open pitch was to promote the selected film projects and connect the talented filmmakers with professionals and investors, post-production companies, distribution agents and film festival programmers.
-Filmmakers were invited to present their projects in two virtual open pitch sessions on 15 March, 2021.
-The sessions aimed at the audience of film industry professionals attending FILMART and HAF.
-1,000 audience views were recorded in total.
+This year marked the 6th edition of “Work-in-Progress” Open Pitch.
+Due to the outbreak of COVID-19, the format of open pitch this year remained online with pre-recorded video footages in Chinese and English subtitles.
+Shortlisted 15 fictional projects were invited to join the open pitch on 14 March, 2022.
+The aim of the open pitch is to promote the selected film projects and connect the talented filmmakers with professionals and investors, post-production companies, distribution agents and film festival programmers.
+The target audiences were the film industry professionals attending FILMART and HAF.
+822 audience views were recorded where most of them came from Hong Kong, Mainland China, Taiwan, Canada and Indonesia.
 Private meetings with the attendees were also arranged.